prapanchnair/prapanchnair.github.io/content/post/readingslow.md

 caption = ""

 +++
-As a studious kid in school, I always looked out for ways to improve my learning efficiency.
+As a studious kid in school, I have always looked out for ways to improve my learning efficiency.
 During the scramble for exam preparations, I came across a "speed reading" course.
 I got the course material delivered home in no time.
 It was a bunch of weird exercises like reading
 inverted pages and reading without enunciating the words.
 Soon after, I was almost unable to read anything